Foundations Wellness Center is TRICARE Certified

 After detox is complete, clients will need intensive levels of care to stabilize their new-found sobriety and to grow steadily in their recovery.
 It’s important that a properly trained professional helps them to get to the heart of their mental conditions, and to heal and learn to cope with life.

-Clients are provided with day/night treatment (also called partial hospitalization), which includes 40 hours of therapy a week while living in nearby housing among other clients who are also undergoing day/night treatment at Foundations Wellness.
+Clients are provided with day/night treatment (also called partial hospitalization), which includes 40 hours of therapy a week while living in nearby sober living housing among other clients who are also undergoing day/night treatment at Foundations Wellness.

 This stage of treatment is where our clients resolve trauma, treat depression, anxiety, and other mental conditions.
 Both the substance use and PSTD, as well as any other issues, are treated so that our clients can fully recover.
 With a full-time devotion to discovering and resolving issues, many patients in day/night treatment are able to establish a foundation for lifelong sobriety.